GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 DB1.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will ensure that connection to the database is functioning properly.<br />
 DB1.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will execute the mysqli connection function, which will try to connect to the PHPMyAdmin database.<br />
 DB1.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs for this test will be the server name, the database username and password, and the database name.<br />
-DB1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The connection is succesful, otherwise error message and number is returned.<br />
+DB1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The connection is successful, otherwise error message and number is returned.<br />
 DB1.6   &nbsp;&nbsp;&nbsp;&nbsp;Normal<br />
 DB1.7   &nbsp;&nbsp;&nbsp;&nbsp;Blackbox<br />
 DB1.8   &nbsp;&nbsp;&nbsp;&nbsp;Functional<br />